 - Those that ‘keep the Law’ will condemn those who don’t keep it.

-Paul is not talking about justification nor salvation, he never uses those words once.
+Paul is not talking about justification nor salvation, he never used those words once.
 He is telling these Romans (and us) what his understanding of the Law of God is.
-In the last 14 verses of chapter 1 through verse 27 of chapter 2, Paul is stating that ‘The Law of God given through Moses’ is the instruction-in-righteous-living before his God.
-He is telling them, and us, that living out these Instructions/Laws are to be done from the heart.
+In the last 14 verses of chapter 1 through verse 27 of chapter 2, Paul stated that ‘The Law of God given through Moses’ is the instruction-in-righteous-living before his God.
+He told them, and us, that living out these Instructions/Laws is to be done from the heart.
 If He is our God and redeemed us, shouldn’t we want to do the “will of God”, shouldn’t we want to obey Him?

 Just like the four verses listed above from Deuteronomy, Psalms, Ecclesiastes and John, the apostle Paul is stating that God wants us to keep the Law from the desire our hearts.
 Yet, this is the exact opposite of what contemporary theology teaches.
 Today’s mainstream teachers tell us that we should not keep the Law, but we have just read from the apostle Paul himself, that not keeping the Law dishonors God.